Quick Search

 Height 53mm, Width 24mm

-Marine, Endemic, Axial ribs on shoulders
+Marine, Native - Endemic, Axial ribs on shoulders

 North Island, Bay of Plenty